-- 25. A nursery can only be named as a feeder school if it is not a fee-paying nursery.
-It is possible to give priority to children attending a specified nursery but you need to be aware that where the nursery and the reception class have the same, or a similar, number of places, and the majority of children tend to transfer from the nursery to the school, this could breach the Admissions Code, as attendance of the nursery would be a pre-condition of admission to the school.
-This is set out in paragraph 1.9 a) of the Code. - 26.
+- 26. It is possible to give priority in reception to children attending a nursery but you need to be aware that where the nursery and the reception class have the same, or a similar, number of places, and the majority of children tend to transfer from the nursery to the school, this could breach the Admissions Code, as attendance of the nursery would be a pre-condition of admission to the school.
+This is set out in paragraph 1.9 a) of the Code. - 27.
 You should also ensure that giving such a priority is fair to local parents who choose not to send their children to nursery.
 As a rule of thumb, such arrangements are likely to be unfair and be vulnerable to an objection to the Schools Adjudicator if very few or no places are available to other parents once those attending the nursery have been admitted to reception.
 If a majority of places are available to parents who have not sent their children to the nursery, the arrangements are likely to be less vulnerable to objection.
-However, anyone can object to a school's admission arrangements and so it is important that you understand local parents' views on giving priority to children in a nursery before adopting it as an oversubscription criterion, and keep the policy under review. - 27.
-Fee-paying nurseries cannot be named as a feeder institution, as this would contravene paragraph 1.9 e) of the Code which prohibits giving priority for admission on the basis of any financial support that parents give the school or an associated organisation.
+Anyone can object to a school's admission arrangements and so it is important that you understand local parents' views on giving priority to nursery children before adopting it as an oversubscription criterion, and keep the policy under review.